IAEA Collection of Basic Principle Simulators for Education

 Feedback on the use of these simulators would be appreciated and should be sent to Mr. Chad Painter

 Workshops on Basic Principle Simulator for Education

-Since 1997, eighteen workshops have been held, in Egypt, Saudi Arabia, the Republic of Korea, Italy, Spain, the USA and in Vienna.
+Since 1997, nineteen (19) workshops have been held, in Egypt, Saudi Arabia, the Republic of Korea, Italy, Spain, the USA and in Vienna.
 The most recent workshop was held February 16-27, 2015 and was co-sponsored with the International Centre for Theoretical Physics (ICTP) in Trieste, Italy.